+(SB 642/HB)

-(SB \\\\/HB 7125) Sponsors: Sen. \\\\/Judiciary Committee
+Sponsors: Sen. Brandes /Rep

+Summary:

-This legislation is an overarching public safety overhaul that encompasses language housed in HB 589, relating to theft.
+This legislation as amended is a broad public safety bill encompassing language from HB 7072 and SB 406, relating to theft.
 Current law under this Section, a person could be convicted of grand theft and a felony of the third degree if the property stolen is valued at several amounts but the lowest amount is \$300 or more, but less than \$5,000.
-This legislation would raise the lowest amount for this conviction from \$300 to \$1000.
-However, the language adds utility services theft to the list of activities that receive a felony of the third degree regardless of the amount stolen.
+This legislation raises the lowest amount for this conviction from \$300 to \$750.